Constellation Selection and Power Control for OFDM-based ISAC: From Theory to Prototype: Proposed Algorithm Design and Performance Analysis

 \subsubsection{Frequency-Selective Channel}

-When subcarrier gains $H_n$ vary across $n\in\{0,\dots,N-1\}$, the three-constellation principle in Theorem \ref{TwoconstellationIsEnough} no longer holds.
-Each subcarrier should choose its constellation according to its local channel quality.
+When subcarrier gains $H_n$ vary across $n\in\{0,\dots,N-1\}$, the three-constellation principle in Theorem \ref{TwoconstellationIsEnough} no longer holds, {{so restricting the design to at most three constellations may incur performance loss.}} Each subcarrier should choose its constellation according to its local channel quality.
 Define the power relevant variable

-so that $p_{n,j}$ is the transmit power when $\chi_{n,j}=1$ (otherwise $p_{n,j}$ is immaterial and $\kappa_{n,j}=0$).
+so that $P_{n,j}$ is the transmit power when $\chi_{n,j}=1$ (otherwise $P_{n,j}$ is immaterial and $\kappa_{n,j}=0$).
 For a target BER, denote the per-subcarrier minimum power by $ P_{n,j}^{\min} \triangleq P_j^{\min}(H_n), $ and let $P_{\max}$ be a loose upper bound.
 For MF-based sensing, the coefficient $ a_j =\Big(\sum_{i\neq q}\! \sigma_{\alpha_i}^2 \Big)\frac{N}{M}\,(\mu_{4,j}-1) +\Big(\sum_{i\neq q}\! \sigma_{\alpha_i}^2 \Big)\frac{N^2}{N-1}>0 $ collects the modulation-dependent moments.

 Then, maximizing MF-SINR is equivalent to the following mixed-integer quadratic-over-linear (QOL) program:

 The perspective $\kappa_{n,j}^2/\chi_{n,j}$ is jointly convex on $\{\chi_{n,j}>0,\ \kappa_{n,j}\ge0\}$ and enforces $\kappa_{n,j}=0$ if $\chi_{n,j}=0$ via \eqref{eq:ber-lb-cap}.
 The problem admits an exact reformulation as a mixed-integer second-order cone program (MISOCP).